Ralph — Work Monitor

 Between Sessions (GitHub Actions Heartbeat)

-When no one is at the keyboard, the squad-heartbeat.yml workflow runs on a cron schedule (every 30 minutes by default).
+When no one is at the keyboard, the squad-heartbeat.yml workflow runs on event-based triggers (issue close, PR merge, manual dispatch).
 It:

 - Finds untriaged